jorgebucaran/hyperapp/docs/tutorial.md

 ])
 ```

-This makes Hyperapp respond to `click` events on the button by _dispatching_ an
+This makes Hyperapp bind a click-event handler on the button element, so
+that when the button is clicked, an action named `StartEditingFilter` is
-action named `StartEditingFilter`.
-Add it to the "ACTIONS" section:
+_dispatched_.
+Create the action in the "ACTIONS" section:

 ```js
 const StartEditingFilter = state => ({...state, editingFilter: true})